AylaNetworks/ayla-documentation/src/edge-solutions/ayla-host-library-and-reference-application/v2-1/index.md

 To demonstrate the three types of message properties supported by Ayla (json, string, and binary) the host app includes three pairs of properties: `json_in`, `json_out`, `string_in`, `string_out`, `binary_in`, and `binary_out`.
 In each case, when the app receives an `in` property value, it sets `out` to `in`, and sends the `out` property value to ADS.
 The string property `message_start` operates to send a long pattern on either `json_out`, `binary_out`, or `string_out`.
 The value received from the cloud in `message_start` should be a length and a property name, for example `10000 binary_out`.
 When this value is received from the cloud, the ledevb program sends a pattern of 10000 bytes on the message property `binary_out` and sets the `message_start` property to an empty string.
 The length used in `message_start` can be up to 524288 (512 * 1024).

-### Set functions
+## Set functions

 These functions are called through the property table to receive new values for the properties from the Ayla Module.
 The application can associate any action to a new property setting.

+### set_led

+This function turns an LED on/off.

 ```
 void set_led(struct prop *, void *arg, void *valp, size_t len);
 ```

-From the property table, turns LEDs on or off.
-The arg is a 32-bit value cast to a void * pointer with value used to set the LED I/O pin - bit(pin).
+The `arg` is a 32-bit value cast to a void * pointer with value used to set the LED I/O pin - bit(pin).
 The valp points to a one-byte value of 0 to turn the LED off or 1 to turn it on.
 The property interface verifies that other values are used (the type is boolean).

+### set_cmd

+This function sets the specified property to the new value.

 ```
 void set_cmd(struct prop *, void *arg, void *valp, size_t len);